RayFromBoston/AI-Source-Engine/README.md

 The good news is this is fixable.

 The AI industry keeps saying attribution at model scale is impossible or too expensive.
-That is false.
+That is a lie.
 The missing attribution layer is a choice, not a law of physics.

 AL-1.0 (Attribution Logging), open-sourced here as AI-Source-Engine, shows a practical path: use attention behavior already computed by the model, attach source identity, and produce a mathematical receipt of influence with minimal additional overhead.